Parameter:

 Server_Restricted enables or disables access to the Domino server.
 When access is disabled, the server no longer accepts new open-database requests.
 Important note from the HCL docs: administrators can still open databases even when this variable restricts server access.Values from the HCL product documentation:

-1— Server access is restricted for the current server session.
-The setting is cleared when the server is restarted.
+0— Server access is not restricted.1— Server access is restricted for the current server session.
+The setting is cleared when the server is restarted.2— Server access is permanently restricted, even after a server restart.

 Extended values from HCL KB0033359 (SPR# MIAS8A2HUH):

-3— Behaves like1(session restriction), but additionally blocks replication from ID files that do not belong to an administrator.
+3— Behaves like1(session restriction), but additionally blocks replication from ID files that do not belong to an administrator.4— Behaves like2(persistent), but additionally blocks replication of non-administrator IDs.

 Important per HCL KB0033359: values